 Live streams of tower inspections simultaneously and securely transmitted to multiple experts for any individual owner of a tower-mounted asset or to multiple owners for shared towers greatly increases the cost-effectiveness of the inspection.
 Providing the tower technicians already on staff the added ability to safely deploy and supervise drones without the need for a third-party both increases the job satisfaction and the cost effectiveness of the on-site resource.

 Inspections of assets such as solar fields, high-voltage transmission assets (towers, power lines, and substations), wastewater facilities, and other distributed assets is now possible by experts operating remotely with high definition video streamed to the experts who simultaneously control the video perspective and zoom level in real-time.
-Local technicians ensure the safety of the operation by maintaining visual line-of-sight and having access to controls to aid in the safe, successful completion of the operation.
+Local technicians ensure the safety of the operation by maintaining visual line-of-sight and having access to master controls to aid in the safe, successful completion of the operation.